cheese-cakee/Benchmarking-GEMM/README.md

 ### 1. The Naive Implementation (ijk loop)

-The most natural way to write matrix multiplication is a triple-nested loop corresponding to the mathematical formula:
+The most natural way to write matrix multiplication is a triple nested loop corresponding to the mathematical formula:

 ```cpp
 for (int i = 0; i < N; i++) {